 - Fire TV Stick Lite (Amazon): This is the cheapest Fire TV product at $30 or less, but it’s severely limited.
 You get an Alexa voice remote, but it lacks power or volume controls for your TV, and the stick itself is capped at 1080p resolution, if with support for HDR10, HDR10 Plus, and HLG.
 You’ll have to rely on HDMI passthrough for Dolby audio standards like Atmos.

 - Fire TV Stick (Amazon): The standard Stick is still missing 4K, but you do get native Dolby Atmos, and a better remote with power and volume buttons as well as preset shortcuts for a few popular services.

 - Fire TV Stick 4K (Amazon): Aside from introducing 4K sharpness, this model expands HDR support to Dolby Vision.

 - Fire TV Stick 4K Max (Amazon): The Max improves performance, specifically through faster processors, switching from Wi-Fi 5 to Wi-Fi 6, and increasing RAM to 2GB.
 This also lets it stream picture-in-picture video from Alexa-compatible security cameras and doorbells.

-- Fire TV Cube (Amazon): At $140, this is the most direct competitor with the Apple TV.
-It operates as both a streamer and a smart speaker, meaning you can use Alexa without the remote or a separate device.
+- Fire TV Cube (Amazon): At about $140, this is the most direct competitor with the Apple TV.
+It operates as both a streamer and a smart speaker, meaning you can use Alexa without a remote or separate device.
 The 3rd gen Cube includes Wi-Fi 6E, 16GB of storage, an Ethernet port (not gigabit, sadly), and HDMI input for devices like cable boxes.
 It’s said to perform twice as fast as the 4K Max, thanks to an octa-core CPU and a better graphics chip.